Sir Brian Greenwood CBE, FRS, FMedSci

-I am involved in a number of studies on the control of malaria in Africa using drugs and vaccines.
-I am an investigator in the large phase 3 trial of the candidate malaria vaccine RTS,S/AS01 which is being undertaken at 11 centres in 7 countries in Africa.
+I am involved in a number of studies on the control of malaria in Africa using drugs and vaccines including trials of candidate malaria vaccine RTS,S/AS01 and od seasonal malaria chemoprevention.
 I am also an investigator in a study which is exploring ways of preventing malaria in pregnancy including a trial of screening women when they attend an antenatal clinic and treating just those who are positive for malaria as opposed to give antimalarials to all pregnant women without screening.

 Meningococcal disease in Africa

-The African Meningococcal Carriage Consortium (MenAfriCar) is evlauating the impact of a new serogroup A meningoccocal conjugate vaccine (MenAfriVac) on meningococcal menigitis and meningococcal carriage as this vaccine is roled out progressively across the African meningitis belt.
+I coo-ordinate the The African Meningococcal Carriage Consortium (MenAfriCar) which is evlauating the impact of a new serogroup A meningoccocal conjugate vaccine (MenAfriVac) on meningococcal menigitis and meningococcal carriage as this vaccine is roled out progressively across the African meningitis belt.